rtslab/EnergyBox/README.md

 with different data patterns.
 A comparison with real power traces indicates that EnergyBox is a valuable tool for repeatable and convenient studies.

-EnergyBox is developed as part of the PhD of Ekhiotz Vergara.
+EnergyBox is developed as part of the licenciate thesis of Ekhiotz Vergara.
 The current implementation is performed as part of the bachelor thesis of Rihards Polis.

 Overview: